dfe-analytical-services/ees-analytics-data/data-updates/README.md

 While you can write them from scratch, you can create a notebook in the editor in databricks itself and export the source (.r) file to start you off if easier.

 The `notebooks/ees_last_updated.r` notebook is used to trigger updates of the last updated date table in the database.
-This is key (literally), as it's used as a cache key in the app to tell it when to re-run data queries.
+This is key (literally), as it's used as a cache key in the app to tell it when to re-run larger data queries.